rachelrly/sliced-client/README.md

 Sliced allows you to save your recipes and scale the ingredients up or down by 1/4 increments.

-This repository is for the front-end client.
+This repository is for the front-end client

 Live version: https://sliced.rachanastasia.vercel.app/